Meet Our Just Be Kind Team

 As a family we are determined to ensure that Jumble has the longest and healthiest life that he can.
 Jumble has grown up with my daughters and he provides the whole family with emotional support and gets us all up and out to take him for walks.
 We all want Jumble to live a long life and to remain healthy, but despite this, it has only been recently that we started to review exactly what he was being fed.
 It was through working with Arielle that we realised the benefits of a plant-based diet on Jumble’s health.
 It was when he started on a plant-based diet, that we noticed his energy return and the extra weight disappear – suddenly he was bringing us his toys again to play!

-I want to support his health through his food and he loves the homemade high-nutrient butternut sausage treats and Green Crunch.
+I want to support his health through his food and he loves the homemade high-nutrient treats and dry complete foods.
 I know that I am not the only pet owner that feels this way and as a vet I can help support others to ensure that their furry family members can also live long and stay as healthy as possible!

 Dr. Lukas Kiemer